-"My expectation is that, subject to market conditions, this process will be completed in mid-May, most likely before the budget," Prime Minister John Key said.
+"My expectation is that, subject to market conditions, this process will be completed in mid-May, most likely before the Budget," Key said.

-The offer period was expected to open in mid-April and run for three weeks and to buy shares Kiwis would have to invest at least $1000.
-They would be guaranteed at least up to $2000 worth of shares.
+The offer period was expected to open in mid-April and run for three weeks and to buy shares Kiwis would have to invest a minimum $1000.
+There would be no scaling back for New Zealand citizens up to $2000.

 There would be a loyalty bonus for New Zealand retail investors who held their shares for a minimum period, although the terms of this were not announced.

-Finance Minister Bill English and State Owned Enterprise Minister Tony Ryall will travel to Auckland tomorrow to launch the pre-registration programme.
+Ryall and Finance Minister Bill English will travel to Auckland tomorrow to launch the pre-registration programme.
 People would be able to call an 0800 number and leave their details, with a prospectus then sent out.

 This did not constitute a requirement to invest money, English said.

-English said there was nothing unusual about Mighty River having an ASX listing, with eight out of 10 of New Zealand's largest listed companies listed there.
+The asset was expected to have a secondary listing on the ASX, however, English said there was nothing unusual about it having an ASX listing.
+Eight out of 10 of New Zealand's largest listed companies listed there.